jhasaurav97/Calculator-App/README.md

 # Calculator App

-This is a simple Calculator app built using HTML and CSS.
+This is a simple Calculator app built using HTML, CSS and JavaScript.

 ## Features